fmmb/myservers-admin-scripts/README.md

 Please make sure that your directory has the correct permissions.
 You must prevent other users of looking into your backups and logs.

+This repo is now also being used with the TM machine

 # User management
 You can perform the following operations concerning the user management